-Article 18 Bachelor's programmes
+Article 17 Bachelor's programmes

 - a.
 The bachelor's programmes represent a study load of 180 credits. - b.
-The programmes include a prescribed component (compulsory and restricted optional courses) representing up to a maximum of 150 credits (the major).
-A programme may offer a selection of various majors.
+The programmes include a prescribed component (compulsory and restricted optional courses) representing up to a maximum of 150 credits.
+A programme may offer a selection of various specialisations.
 The prescribed component includes a BSc thesis representing a study load of 12, 15, 18, 21 or 24 credits, depending on the programme. - c.
-Each programme also comprises a free-choice component with a minimum study load of 30 credits.
-The student can use this component to take a BSc minor and/or elective courses from Wageningen University or another institute for higher education.
+Each programme also comprises electives with a minimum study load of 30 credits.
+The student can use these electives to take a BSc minor and/or elective courses from Wageningen University or another institute for higher education. - e.

-- d.
 The described BSc minors offered by Wageningen University are mentioned in the Study Handbook and represent a minimum study load of 24 credits and maximum study load of 30 credits.
-Within these BSc minors, the student can replace one or more courses up to a maximum study load of 6 credits with one or more other relevant courses.
-This replacement is not permitted in the minor Education. - e.
-In the free choice component, the student can also compile an individual minor consisting of a minimum study load of 24 credits and a maximum study load of 30 credits.
-He must present this individual minor and its proposed title to the Examining Board while requesting approval for the individual examination programme (see Article 20).
-The proposed title of the minor should not be the same as or similar to a BSc minor already offered by Wageningen University.
+In the electives, the student can also compile an individual minor consisting of a minimum study load of 24 credits and a maximum study load of 30 credits.
+He must present this individual minor to the Examining Board while requesting approval for the individual examination programme (see Article 20).

-Article 19 Bachelor's honours programme
+Article 18 Bachelor's honours programme

 - a.
 The honours programme is supplementary to the regular bachelor's programme.
-It represents an extra study load of 30 credits and is described in the Study Handbook. - b.
+It represents an extra study load of 30 credits and is described at the [website] - b.
 The programme and its components are only available to a specially selected group of students.
 The selection of the candidates and admission to the honours programme is assigned to the selection committee of the honours programme. - c.
 The honours programme has its own regulations with rules about selection, participation, the education, the examination and the certificate.
 The present regulations (EER) are not applicable to the honours programme.

-Article 20 Master's programmes
+Article 19 Master's programmes

 - a.
 The master's programmes comprise a study load of 120 credits. - b.
 A master's programme may offer various specialisations. - c.
-A master's programme contains an MSc thesis (representing a minimum study load of 24 credits) and an academic internship, or, if described in the Study Handbook for this specific master's programme, two MSc theses, together representing a study load of at least 60 credits. - d.
-In a master's programme with a sufficient free choice component, the student can compile an individual MSc minor consisting of at least 18 credits.
-He presents this individual minor and its proposed title to the Examining Board while requesting approval for the individual examination programme (see Article 20). - e.
+A master's programme contains an MSc thesis (representing a minimum study load of 24 credits) and an academic internship, or, if described in the Study Handbook for this specific master's programme, two MSc theses in which the learning outcomes of the internship are added to the second thesis, together representing a study load of at least 60 credits. - d.
+In the electives of a master's programme the student can compile an individual MSc minor consisting of at least 18 credits.
+He presents this individual minor to the

+- Examining Board while requesting approval for the individual examination programme (see Article 21). - e.
 Each master's programme contains an Academic Master Cluster representing a minimum study load of 12 credits.